 You can even add extremely long lines of code to this text editor – even up to 20,000 characters before wrap.

 Looking for more similar apps for freelance programmers?
-Then check out this list:
+Then check out this list of tools:

 Mindly – planet-based mind mapping app